 Culture Amp is designed to allow you to track the change that comes from your actions.
 As we previously mentioned, tracking the changes that come from your actions is incredibly important – it’s a great pulse check to see if you’re heading in the right direction.

 We offer Focus Agent as an extra helping hand.
 Focus Agent uses driver analysis but also combines scores and benchmark data to pick the best survey questions for you to focus on.

 An example of driver analysis in action

 At Culture Amp, we worked with a nonprofit that initially analyzed its employee engagement survey results on a question-by-question basis.
 What the organization discovered was that it was scoring low when it came to the "work-life" balance questions.
-Without running a driver analysis, the organization immediately changed the rules that affect work-life balance; from allowing employees to bring their dog to work to more flexible working hours and policies.
+Without running a driver analysis, the organization immediately changed the rules that affect work-life balance, from allowing employees to bring their dogs to work to more flexible working hours and policies.

-Ultimately, improving how connected employees felt to their organization, was what increased their engagement levels - not bringing their dogs to work.
+Ultimately, improving how connected employees felt to their organization was what increased their engagement levels – not bringing their dogs to work.

 Hopefully, this thorough introduction to driver analysis gave you a clearer sense of what it is, the benefits of using this process with your people data, and what it looks like in action.
-If you’re curious to learn more about how Culture Amp incorporates driver analysis into its product, be sure to request a demo.
+If you’re curious about how Culture Amp incorporates driver analysis into its product, be sure to request a demo.

-Take action on the areas that are impacting employee engagement most
+Take action on the areas that are most impacting employee engagement